BenderDrummer/btc_track_html/README.md

 # BTC P/L Tracker

-This is just a simple BTC P/L tracker using public Kraken API price data for the BTC/USD pair
+This is just a simple (slop) BTC P/L tracker using public Kraken API price data for the BTC/USD pair

 - Put in a BTC quantity